keanscripts/PyShell/README.md

 ## Starting PyShell

-1: To start PyShell, run this command in your terminal
+1: To start PyShell, run this command in your terminal/console

 ```python3 t.py```